issmirnov/dotfiles/README.md

 ## Submodules Used

-- I am currently using [amix's vimrc](https://github.com/amix/vimrc) for vim.
-It's super complicated, so be careful if you use it.
-- The ZSH folder is what used to be a fork of [Andre Brinker's ZSH](https://github.com/AndrewBrinker/zsh) repo, and is not included directly here.
+- Dotbot for installation.
+- oh-my-zsh for zsh foundation.
+- Vundle for vim.

 ## A Note about the License & Copyright:

-Unless attributed otherwise, everything is under the MIT licence (see LICENCE for more info).
+Unless attributed otherwise, everything is under the MIT license (see LICENSE for more info).

 Some stuff is not from me, and without attribution, and I no longer remember where I got it from.
 I apologize for that.